 “Meanwhile, the hedgehog, far from rolling up or even freezing, continued to advance, although slowly, making a cry like a 'churr' of a squirrel, but louder and harsher.
 The sounds were unnerving to the human ear and apparently the dog found them so, as well.
 An in the end the hedgehog merely walked away, the dog making no attempt to follow.
 In this instance there could be no doubt that the tones were defiant and aggressive.”

-Finally, on rare occasions hedgehogs may be aggressive towards other species, in both a predatory and non-predatory sense.
 In our garden, we have seen hedgehogs displace the local cats from feeding plates, and Jeannie Cooper recently sent me some videos of the foxes and hedgehogs interacting in her garden on the east coast of Scotland.
 Among the videos was one of a hedgehog biting the tip of a juvenile fox's tail while it was feeding.
 A second video showed a hedgehog standing its ground against a curious cub.
 The videos are spliced together below.
 This is only the third time I've come across reports of unprovoked hedgehog aggression directed towards anything other than another hedgehog, outside of a predation context.
 The first was a comical video of a hedgehog ramming and biting a brown bear in a French zoo, including one scene where the bear stands up and the hedgehog can be seen dangling from its rear end.
 The third was in mid-August 2022, when Barry Crowley caught a hedgehog on his trailcam barging and biting the tail of a fox feeding in his garden in Essex; the fox largely ignored the hedgehog.
 Most recently, in September 2023, Joanne Banister caught an adult hedgehog aggressively attacking her cat that had been laying in its path in her garden in Yorkshire; the hedgehog had to be physically shaken off by the cat before it could escape.
 I would be very interested to hear from other readers who have observed similar aggression.